 You can also add in either ham or bacon, if desired.
 I used ham as I had it leftover from a great Christmas sale.
 The soup doesn't need either, but it does add flavor.
 Then, cook in the crock pot.
 (I have this one and I like the large size and that it is a simple turn knob.
 What can I say, I like simplicity!)

 After you cook the soup, you need to make the soup creamy and it also needs to be thickened up.
-The best way to do this is to make a thickening agent, like with flour and butter.
-The butter will be melted, the flour added to it, then the milk.
+The best way to do this is to make a thickening agent, like with flour and margarine.
+The margarine will be melted, the flour added to it, then the milk.
 After that, the concoction will be poured into the soup.

 The soup can be served after about 15 minutes or as long as 1 hour (while on low).
 The soup is dairy free, but if you can eat cheese (I can eat cheese), then you can garnish with cheese.
 Chopped green onions would be great on top as well.